chrispuuri/cicd_sample/README.md

 dbt Jobs will be created within the dbt Cloud UI to orchestrate Data Warehouse loads on a regular interval.
 The job(s) will be composed of a series of commands (i.e. `dbt run`, `dbt test`, and `dbt run-operation`) to load, test, and perform maintenance operations.

 #### 5. Deploy Data Pipelines
-The development lifecycle of the Data Warehouse will include 3 environments; Development (HAKKODA_EDW_DEV), Quality Assurance (HAKKODA_EDW_QA) and Production (HAKKODA_EDW).
+The development lifecycle of the Data Warehouse will include 3 environments; Development (XYZ Company_EDW_DEV), Quality Assurance (XYZ Company_EDW_QA) and Production (XYZ Company_EDW).
 Once development has been completed on a data pipeline (including unit testing & applying tests/documentation) the developer will create a [pull request](#pull-request-template) using the standards defined in the appendix and then the new feature or fix will follow the steps listed [here](#deployment-workflow) before making it into Production where it will be consumed with the analysts.

 ## Appendix